nightwatchjs/nightwatch-docs/guide/mobile-app-testing/selectors.md

 ---
 title: Selectors for native mobile app tests
-description:  Introduction to selectors to find elements for native mobile apps
+description:  Introduction to selectors to find elements for native mobile apps.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Introduction to selectors for native mobile apps test</h2></div>
+<div class="page-header"><h2>Selectors for native mobile apps test</h2></div>

 ### Overview

 Selectors are at the core of finding elements before you can interact with them or assert using them.
-Nightwatch supports the following selectors strategies, which can be used to locate your elements
+Nightwatch supports the following selectors strategies, which can be used to locate your elements:
 - id
 - xpath